Baby Shaker

-Baby Shaker is a controversial discontinued mobile game that was available on the Apple App Store for a short time in April 2009.
-Developed by Sikalosoft, the game features a minigame in which players can quiet an illustration of a baby accompanied by crying noises by either rocking their iPhone or shaking it, the latter of which results in the depicted baby's death.
-The app received widespread negative attention across the Internet from accusations of promoting shaken baby syndrome.
+Baby Shaker was a controversial mobile game that was available on the Apple App Store for two days in April 2009.
+Developed by Sikalosoft, the game tasks players with either rocking or shaking their iPhone for as long as possible to quiet a crying baby; by shaking it, the baby dies.
+The app received negative attention from parents and online child protection groups, who accused it of promoting shaken baby syndrome and infanticide.